drocheam/optrace/docs/source/color.rst

    z &= \frac{Z}{X + Y + Z} = 1 - x - y\\
    Y &= Y
    \end{aligned}
+   :label: eq_xyz_xyy

+The parameter z is given here only for the sake of completeness, since its specification is redundant if x and y are given, because :math:`x+y+z=1`.

 **xyY to XYZ**

+The reverse conversion is specified as follows:

 .. math::
    \begin{aligned}